rabstolaf/bwsys/01_installing-ubuntu.md

 `$ sudo apt update`

-If this is the first time you're using `sudo` on this session, you'll be prompted to enter your password.
+If this is the first time you're using `sudo` in this session, you'll be prompted to enter your password.
 Note that neither the letters you type nor asterisk will actually appear in the terminal.
-Press enter once you've typed in your password, and you should see the command execute sucessfully.
+Press enter once you've typed in your password, and you should see the command execute successfully.

 One last trick: the following command executes your last run command, but as `root`.
 This can be helpful if you just typed a long command but forgot to put `sudo` in front.
 Try it like this: